A performance test tool shall be regarded as an intrinsic part of an IT product throughout its life-cycle.

 It handles all complexity of running multiple generator processes in parallel on separate hardware servers.

-Automated distribution of traffic frequencies (generated load) on the load generator processes (Traffic Adapter processes).
+Automated distribution of traffic frequencies (generated load) across the load generator processes (Traffic Adapter processes).

 Automated collection of external performance metrics from the load generator processes (Traffic Adapter processes).

-No manpower is therefore required to handle the increased complexity of running large load generators.
+No manpower is therefore required to handle the increased complexity of running large capacity load generators.

 Simple scaling of a performance test case